-- 67.0 Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
-The current value of any amount due from a derivative counterparty will count against the counterparty credit limit and the relevant foreign country limit. - 68.0 In line with the CIPFA Code, the Council will seek external advice and will consider that advice before entering into financial derivatives to ensure that it fully understands the implications. - 69.0 Housing Revenue Account: On 1st April 2012, the Council notionally split each of its existing long-term loans into General Fund and HRA pools.
+- 70.0 The general power of competence in Section 1 of the Localism Act 2011 removes much of the uncertainty over local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment). - 71.0 The Council will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to. - 72.0 Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
+The current value of any amount due from a derivative counterparty will count against the counterparty credit limit and the relevant foreign country limit. - 73.0 In line with the CIPFA Code, the Council will seek external advice and consult with Members before entering into financial derivatives to ensure that it fully understands the implications.
+This will include analysis of the impact on interest rate, refinancing, counterparty, market, regulatory and legal risks, together with an assessment on the effectiveness of the derivative. - 74.0 Housing Revenue Account: On 1st April 2012, the Council notionally split each of its existing long-term loans into General Fund and HRA pools.
 In the future, new long-term loans borrowed will be assigned in their entirety to one pool or the other.
 Interest payable and other costs/income arising from long-term loans (e.g. premiums and discounts on early redemption) will be charged/ credited to the respective revenue account.
 Differences between the value of the HRA loans pool and the HRA's underlying need to borrow (adjusted for HRA balance sheet resources available for investment) will result in a notional cash balance which may be positive or negative.
-This balance will be measured each month and interest transferred between the General Fund and HRA at the Council's average interest rate on investments. adjusted for credit risk. - 70.0 Markets in Financial Instruments Directive: The MiFID II regulations took effect from January 2018 which saw the Council reclassified as a retail client with the opportunity to opt up to professional client status.
+This balance will be measured each month and interest transferred between the General Fund and HRA at the Council's average interest rate on investments, adjusted for credit risk. - 75.0 Markets in Financial Instruments Directive: The MiFID II regulations took effect from January 2018 which saw the council reclassified as a retail client with the opportunity to opt up to professional client status.
 Retail clients have access increased protection however this would be balanced against potentially higher fees and access to a more limited range of products.
 The Council has opted up to professional client status with its providers of financial services, including advisors, banks, brokers and fund managers.
-Given the size and range of the Council's treasury management activities, the Director of Finance believes this to be the appropriate status for the Council's treasury management activities. - 71.0 Financial Implications: The draft capital financing budget of £23.6m for 2021/22 has been calculated based on the reduction in balances available for investment and the increased external borrowing required. - 72.0 Other Options Considered: The CIPFA Code does not prescribe any particular treasury management strategy for local authorities to adopt.
+Given the size and range of the Council's treasury management activities, the Director of Finance believes this to be the appropriate status for the Council's treasury management activities.

+- 76.0 Financial Implications: The draft capital financing budget of £23.6m for 2022/23 has been calculated based on the reduction in balances available for investment and the increased external borrowing required. - 77.0 Other Options Considered: The CIPFA Code does not prescribe any particular treasury management strategy for local authorities to adopt.
 The Council believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
 Some alternative strategies, with their financial and risk management implications, are listed below.